-Through blended learning that employs online and live classes, practice sessions and peer feedback, this module will provide participants with a structured learning environment.
-Following completion of the module, these credits may be accepted as part of relevant School of Law and Criminology postgraduate programmes, such as postgraduate diplomas or masters
+Through blended learning that employs online and live classes, practice sessions and peer feedback, this micro-credential will provide participants with a structured learning environment.
+Following completion of the micro-credential, these credits may be accepted as part of relevant School of Law and Criminology postgraduate programmes, such as postgraduate diplomas or masters.

 Department of Law

 Department of Jean Monnet Chair in EU Law and Fundamental Rights

 Department of Centre for European and Eurasian Studies